verrazzano/docs/content/en/docs/releasenotes/_index.md

 weight: 2
 draft: false
 ---
+## v1.6.10
+#### Fixes:
+- Fixed an issue where pods would crash frequently with an Envoy core dump.
+- Fixed Envoy build to be RELEASE type.

 ## v1.6.9
 #### Fixes:
 - Fixed an issue where the Keycloak pod was repeatedly deleted.